ArcticLatent/ArcticDownloader-lin/README.public.md

 ## Getting Started

 1. **Install ComfyUI** and make sure you know where its folder lives.
+If you want a one-command setup tailored to your Linux distro and GPU, use my installer here: <https://github.com/ArcticLatent/linux-comfy-installer>.
 2. **Download the latest `.flatpak` release** from this repository’s Releases page.
 3. Install it (`flatpak install arctic-downloader.flatpak`).
 4. Launch Arctic Downloader and pick your ComfyUI folder when prompted.